Skip to content

 Test with a sample payload

-Create or edit an object in any collection.
+Create or edit a content item in any collection.
 Your webhook receiver should log the incoming event within a few seconds.
 The payload structure looks like this:

 {